ibm-cloud-docs/monitoring/api/alerting-api.md

 ### Creating an alert by using a Python client
 {: #alerting-api-create-alert-python}

+To learn how to use the Pythin client, see [Using the Python client](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-python-client).

 The following code shows the structure of a Python script that you can use to create an alert: